The Etruscans

 Our vineyards in Umbria, are in the centre of what was the cradle of Etruscan civilisation, Eturia.

-The relationship between wine and women in Etruscan culture reflects a more inclusive and open society, one of equality and participation and for this reason we decided to dedicate our glass line to the Etruscans
+The connection between wine and women in Etruscan culture reflects a more inclusive and open society—one where, we like to believe, wine became a symbol of equality and shared participation.
+That’s why, and because of the central role wine played in their culture, we chose to dedicate our glassware collection to the Etruscans.